learnk8s/learnk8s.io/README.md

 npm start
 ```

+The command starts a REPL session.

+Type `.help` to reveal the list of commands available.

 ## Dev environment

 For each pull request, a development preview is created with Netlify (link is in the `deploy/netlify` task on the pull request page).